-As you may know, a veterinarian—aka vet—is pretty much a doctor for animals.
-And it’s not a bad occupation to explore as employment in is expected to grow a faster-than-average 9 percent through 2024, according to US Bureau of Labor Statistics (BLS).
+As you may know, a veterinarian (or vet,) is pretty much a doctor for animals.
+And it’s not a bad occupation to explore as employment in the field is expected to grow a faster-than-average 9 percent through 2024, according to US Bureau of Labor Statistics (BLS).

 Veterinarians examine, treat, prescribe medications for and perform surgeries on a range of animals.
-They also are tasked with euthanizing animals should the need arise.
-Some vets work in animal hospitals or privately practice, while others may work in the food industry specializing in research or livestock.
+They are also tasked with euthanizing animals should the need arise.
+Some vets work in animal hospitals or their own privately practice, while others may work in the food industry specializing in research or livestock.

 What You’ll Earn

 Having a job that makes you feel good and pays well isn’t always that easy to find.
 But veterinarians fall into that comforting category.
 Depending on location in the country and specific job setting, vets can earn anywhere from $53,210 to $158,260 per year, with a median salary of around $88,490, according to 2015 BLS data.

 Degree You’ll Need

 No great or satisfying career comes easy though.
 Most veterinarians first earn a Bachelor’s Degree in a related field such as biology or zoology, followed by about four years earning their Doctor of Veterinary Medicine—a program that can be competitive to get into.
 In veterinarian school, students not only study subjects like animal anatomy and physiology, they also spend time getting hands-on experience in a lab and at animal hospitals meeting their clinical requirements.

 Finally, a veterinarian must pass the North American Veterinary Licensing Examination in order to begin practicing.

 Do you feel frustrated hearing about species on the brink of extinction?
 Want to help threatened and endangered animal populations around the world whose habitats are shrinking?
 Become a zoologist, and you can help solve these global problems.